Bitpainter75/FerrumPix/README.md

 RAW files are developed from the actual sensor data - full-resolution demosaic, camera white balance, sRGB - instead of editing the embedded JPEG preview.
 The status bar shows whether you are working on *RAW developed* or *RAW preview*.

 The development starts from a fixed, film-like base curve rather than stretching every photo until its brightest parts are almost white.
 A dim stage stays dim and a bright beach stays bright: the photo keeps the exposure it was taken with, and midtones and colours land close to what other raw developers show for the same file.
 Coloured speckle is taken out at the one moment where the sensor's own pattern is still known, before the colour information is reconstructed - after that step it has already been smeared across neighbouring pixels and is much harder to remove.
 DNG files that merely wrap an already-developed picture, as produced by some converters and scanners, are recognised and passed through untouched instead of being given a second tone curve.
 LibRaw comes with the packages: Linux packages depend on the system library, the Flatpak builds it in, and Windows releases bundle it.

+Lens defects can be corrected from measured data: distortion, the coloured fringes at high-contrast edges in the corners, and the darkening towards the edges.
+FerrumPix ships an open collection of calibration data covering some 1300 lenses and recognises lens and camera from the shot data - including lenses used through an adapter, since the collection knows which mounts accept which.
+If there is no data for your lens, nothing happens to the photo: a wrong lens curve is far more visible than a missing one, so the match is deliberately strict and stays silent rather than guessing.
+It is on by default and can be overridden per photo in the *Lens correction* group of the *Adjust* tool, which also shows which lens was recognised, lets you assign one by hand when the name in the file does not match, and carries a strength slider for each of the three corrections - the data describes a lens model, not your particular copy.
+Distortion is best decided at the start: switching it later leaves masks and inserted objects slightly out of place, since it moves every pixel.

 Slider edits on RAW files are remembered in a small `.fpxmp` sidecar file next to the RAW and re-applied the next time you open it.
 The RAW itself is never modified.
 Sidecars travel with the RAW when it is moved, copied, renamed or deleted in FerrumPix.
 If a RAW carries a Lightroom `.xmp` sidecar with develop settings, they are converted once into an `.fpxmp` recipe so the photo opens the way you left it elsewhere.